 Landmark funding announcement and new powers for Wales in St David's Day Agreement

-- Office of the Secretary of State for Wales, Prime Minister's Office, 10 Downing Street, Deputy Prime Minister's Office, The Rt Hon David Cameron MP, The Rt Hon Nick Clegg MP, and The Rt Hon Stephen Crabb MP
+- Office of the Secretary of State for Wales, Prime Minister's Office, 10 Downing Street, Deputy Prime Minister's Office, The Rt Hon David Cameron, The Rt Hon Nick Clegg, and The Rt Hon Stephen Crabb

 - Part of:

 - Welsh devolution, Economic growth in Wales, and United Kingdom

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 The Prime Minister and Deputy Prime Minister have announced landmark funding measures and more powers for the National Assembly.

 The funding measures - part of the UK Government’s St David’s Day devolution package - involve introducing a “funding floor” to protect Welsh relative funding and provide certainty for the Welsh Government to plan for the future and grow the economy.
 It removes the final barrier erected by the Welsh Government to calling a referendum on income tax devolution.